Native Student Programs at North Thurston Public Schools

 Questions or Comments?Jerad Koepp | (360) 412-4670 x27802

 Native Student Program Specialist

-Office at Evergreen Forest ElementaryOur program offers many services to our Native student including:
+Office at Evergreen Forest ElementaryOur program offers many services to our Native students that may include:

 - Academic support

 - Access to and information on supplementing education expenses

 - Assist with post-high school planning

 - If you, your child or his/her grandparent are an enrolled member of an American Indian Tribe or Alaska Native Group, then your child may be eligible to be enrolled in our Title VII program.

 - Student eligibility is certified with a federal 506 form.